Celebration of Scholarship Symposium

 The Oral Session

-1. The Paper Presentation Sessions will be held on Thursday, May 4 from 2:00-5:00 PM (the session time and place may be modified depending on number of presenters) in the Morris Cultural Arts Center.
+1. The Paper Presentation Sessions will be held on Thursday, April 18 from 1pm–5:00 PM (the session time may be modified depending on number of presenters) in the Morris Cultural Arts Center in the Belin Green Room.
 Professional attire is required.

 2. Each Oral Presentation will be assigned a time slot that will be sent by e-mail to the student giving the talk.
 At the time technology requests will be evaluated; the use of a projector for PowerPoint will be available.